-Games for all divisions except 5U and VIP will begin on the weekend of September 10-11.
-5U and VIP programs will begin in mid September.
-We may have a Soccerfest for 10U and 12U as we did last year on the weekends of August 20-21 and 27-28 - this is still under consideration.
+Games for all divisions except 4U, 5U and VIP will typically begin the weekend after Labor Day.
+4U, 5U and VIP programs will begin the following weekend.
+We may have a Soccerfest for players to welcome them to the Region and back to playing soccer.

 For Divisions 19U and 16U, mid-November.

 For all other divisions, the season will end the weekend before Thanksgiving.
 For teams 9U, 10U, 12U and 14U which earn enough Volunteer Points will earn the opportunity to participate in playoffs which will take place during the two weekends following Thanksgiving.

 All the rules are explained on the What Division Am I In? page.

 A "Move-up" in AYSO occurs when a player who is age eligible for a Division is given permission by Region 76 to play "up" a Division with older children.
 This typically occurs when a child wishes to play "up" in the next highest Division to be with his or her classmates or because they have demonstrated particular advanced development with skills and emotional maturity.

 Allowing a player to "move-up" will be determined by the Region 76 Board or those designated by the Region 76 Board to make the decision.
 By its very nature, the decision to allow a child to move up or not is subjective.
 Therefore, Region 76 will utilize the expertise of its most experienced coaches in making this decision for any child whose parents wish to have play up a division.
 The decision will be made solely by the Region 76 Board or those members of the board appointed by our Regional Commissioner to make the decision.
 Once a decision has been made, it will not be subject to appeal.